Ravnur-Inc/ams-api-replacement-demo-app/README.md

 Ravnur Media Services (RMS) replaces the most recent version of the Azure Media Services v3 API.
 This means AMS customers can continue to use their existing Azure SDK without making extensive code alterations.
 Because the RMS API is a mirror of the AMS v3 API, you can refer to the existing [Microsoft Azure Media Services (v3) documentation](https://learn.microsoft.com/en-us/rest/api/media/) for the comprehensive REST API description and documentation.
 With RMS, you do not need to reencode your content, and you can use your existing storage account because the output of RMS is identical to AMS.

 Please refer to the RMS roadmap for guidance on which endpoints have already been implemented and which endpoints are planned in coming releases.
-The initial release, RMS v0.5, implements the core AMS functionality for VOD encoding and streaming.
+The initial release, RMS v0.6, implemented the core AMS functionality for VOD encoding and streaming.
 Additional functionality, such as support for custom transforms, DRM, etc. will be released in two week intervals from October 1st.

 ## How can I get Ravnur Media Services?